chizzletaz/BakeAndBinge/Testing.md

 Testing:
 1. Log in.
-2. On the profile page, click the plus icon
+2. On the profile page, click the question mark icon
 3. Confirm a modal pops up with information on how to add a new recipe.
 4. Click on the 'DONE' button.
 5. Confirm the modal closes.